-"So there we were, Lenny and I, a Jew and a Catholic, staying at the Sloane House, which was run by the YMCA.
-A night's lodging was sixty-five cents, which was a lot of money.
-But if you signed up for the Episcopal service, it was only thirty-five cents, with breakfast included.
-We were nobody's fool, so we signed up for the thirty-five cent deal and figured to duck out after breakfast and before the service.
-But apparently we weren't the first to think of this brilliant plan, because they locked the doors during breakfast, which meant that we were stuck.
-Although I was in my twenties, it was the first time in my life that I had ever listened to a Protestant minister."
-During World War II, Sloane House and other YMCA Branches with residences had few vacancies, with their clean, reasonably priced rooms in great demand by the uniformed forces.
-A soldier's uniform was accepted as a pass to any YMCA.
-At the four active military Branches around the city-Governors Island and Forts Totten, Hamilton and Slocum-the two Associations provided recreation for service personnel, and the Navy YMCA stepped up its efforts to serve increased numbers.
+Sloane House and other YMCA Branches with residences had few vacancies, with their clean, reasonably priced rooms in great demand by the uniformed forces.
 Off-duty soldiers and sailors could swim, use Branch libraries, tour the city and socialize with young women who volunteered to provide hospitality.
-The West Side Y housed, fed, and provided recreation to more than a million servicemen from 1941 to 1945, including a specialized physical fitness program for the Army Air Corps.
+The West Side Y housed, fed, or provided recreation to more than a million servicemen form 1941 to 1945, including a specialized physical fitness program for the Army Air Corps.
 The Branch's physical department was used two hours per day by a Military Police Unit, and twice weekly by an aviation mechanic unit.
 The Coast Guard trained in rescue operations in West Side's pool and took over several residence floors for use by 400 men.
 Seamen's House housed another 600 Coast Guardsmen.
 As well, every New York Branch organized for air raids.